 1) Administer Rater Certification Program

-Because contractor qualification for the P-TAP does not ensure that all raters are capable of rating with the desired level of accuracy, all raters employed by the qualified contractors will need to complete rating of the same survey sites used in the P-TAP qualification tests, or new sites as directed by MTC.
+Because vendor-certified contractor for the P-TAP does not ensure that all raters are capable of rating with the desired level of accuracy, all raters employed by the contractor will need to be rater-certified.

 The Rater Certification Program consists of a field pavement distress survey test and an online written test.
 CSUC shall facilitate pavement distress surveys and online written tests for raters up to twice a year.
 When needed, CSUC shall establish ground truths for pavement distress survey testing.
-Raters from non-qualified consulting firms and local agencies are also eligible and can be certified.
 CSUC ’s services shall include administering registration, field and online tests, issuance and renewal of certification, and database tracking.

 2) Conduct Audits of Contractor’s Quality Control Plan